collibra/custom-technical-lineage-examples/README.md

 ## Python batch definition custom technical lineage examples

-`tools.example.py` and `tools.example_with_props.py` contain examples of how you can use the models and helper functions defined in `src.models.py` and `src.helper.py`.
+`tools.example.py` and `tools.example_with_props.py` contain examples of how you can use the models and helper functions defined in `src.models.py` and `src.helper.py` to generate the required files for custom technical lineage.
+It also shows how the functions can be used to upload the files to edge, trigger `edgecli` command and synchronize the capability.

 ## Retrieve the fullname and domain ID of an asset, based on the domain ID, type ID or display name